-The Treasury Department’s Office of Foreign Assets Control identified salmon, cod, pollock and crab as seafoods subject to the ban.
+The Treasury Department’s Office of Foreign Assets Control identified salmon, cod, pollock and crab as the seafood subject to the ban.

-American seafood processors and Alaska’s congressional delegation have sought the ban since Russia, in 2014, banned the import of American seafood.
+American seafood processors and the state’s congressional delegation have sought the ban since Russia, in 2014, banned the import of American seafood into Russia.

 10th & M Seafoods in Anchorage found sales brisk for Russian red king crab and Alaska golden king crab, both for $42.95 a pound, shipping not included, with orders generally for three to five pounds per customer at their downtown Anchorage shop.

-Sales were also strong for 10th & M’s fillets of king salmon at $21.95 a pound, silver salmon at $12.95 a pound and halibut, at $27.95 a pound.
-Sales staff said average orders for salmon fillets were about five pounds and up to 10 pounds for halibut.
+Sales were also brisk for 10th & M’s fillets of king salmon at $21.95 a pound, silver salmon at $12.95 a pound and halibut, at $27.95 a pound.
+Sales staff said average orders for the salmon fillets were about five pounds and up to 10 pounds for halibut.

 At New Sagaya’s seafood shop, the featured items included five-pound packages of Alaska red king crab at $399, Alaska golden king crab, for $279, sockeye salmon fillets for $189 and Alaska halibut for $249, with shipping included.